isx45128227/MongoVsPostgres/documentacio.md

 ## Installation

-Now it is explained how can we test both databases with more or less the same configuration.
+Now it is explained how can we test both interfaces with more or less the same configuration in our system.

 ## System specifications

 This project has been made in Linux Fedora 24.
-The main details of my Fedora machine:
+The main details of my Fedora machine are:

 * Processor: Intel Core (TM) i7-6700 CPU @ 3.40GHz
 * RAM: 16 GB